simonpoole/preset-utils/README.md

 # Preset utils

-A couple of utils for processing JOSM format presets for OSM editors.
+A couple of utils for processing JOSM format presets for OSM editors and related stuff.

 ## Preset2Pot